sandiegopython/test-driven-django-development/README.rst

 event where anyone interested can come and learn `Django`_.

 The code is not meant as a replacement for the (excellent) `Django tutorials`_ but rather intended to provide additional insight and knowledge.
-As a result, it is best if users go through the tutorials and understand the absolute basics of Django before the workshop.
+It is best if users go through the tutorials and understand the absolute basics of Django before the workshop.

 .. _Django: https://djangoproject.com